SEFSC/FATES-ATI-FrameXtraction/_docs/about.md

 4. Update the `README.md` file.
 Commit when finished.

-    1. Remove any references to IOOS, replacing with SEFSC-FATES
+    1. Remove any references to IOOS, replacing with SEFSC

-    2. Update all URLs including all basenames (e.g., https://ioos.github.io → https://sefsc.github.io) and repository names (e.g., ioos-documentation-jekyll-skeleton → SEFSC-FATES-documentation-jekyll-skeleton)
+    2. Update all URLs including all basenames (e.g., https://ioos.github.io → https://sefsc.github.io) and repository names (e.g., ioos-documentation-jekyll-skeleton → SEFSC-documentation-jekyll-skeleton)

 5. Update the `_docs/howto.md` file.
 Commit when finished.

-    1. Remove any references to IOOS, replacing with SEFSC-FATES
+    1. Remove any references to IOOS, replacing with SEFSC

-    2. Update all URLs including all basenames (e.g., https://ioos.github.io → https://sefsc.github.io) and repository names (e.g., ioos-documentation-jekyll-skeleton → SEFSC-FATES-documentation-jekyll-skeleton)
+    2. Update all URLs including all basenames (e.g., https://ioos.github.io → https://sefsc.github.io) and repository names (e.g., ioos-documentation-jekyll-skeleton → SEFSC-documentation-jekyll-skeleton)

 6. Update the `_docs/index.md` file.
 Commit when finished.

-    1. Remove any references to IOOS, replacing with SEFSC-FATES
+    1. Remove any references to IOOS, replacing with SEFSC

-    2. Update all URLs including all basenames (e.g., https://ioos.github.io → https://sefsc.github.io) and repository names (e.g., ioos-documentation-jekyll-skeleton → SEFSC-FATES-documentation-jekyll-skeleton)
+    2. Update all URLs including all basenames (e.g., https://ioos.github.io → https://sefsc.github.io) and repository names (e.g., ioos-documentation-jekyll-skeleton → SEFSC-documentation-jekyll-skeleton)

     3. Add mandatory and/or optional headers and subheaders to be used when creating software or model documentation

 7. Push all changes to gh-pages branch.
-It will take a few minutes for GitHub to build the site, but if everything was done correctly, the new template site should look like the original IOOS template but customized for SEFSC FATES.
+It will take a few minutes for GitHub to build the site, but if everything was done correctly, the new template site should look like the original IOOS template but customized for SEFSC.

-8. Finally, navigate to the SEFSC-FATES-documentation-jekyll-skeleton repo in a web browser.
+8. Finally, navigate to the SEFSC-documentation-jekyll-skeleton repo in a web browser.
 Click “Settings” at the top and select “Template repository” to allow this new repo to be used as a starting point for future projects.

 # Conclusion